For millions of people across companies large and small, Slack is where work happens every day.

 - Create a customer support ticket with Freshdesk

 And many more app shortcuts are still to come.
-The shortcuts menu is also a home for built-in Slack features such as reminders, calls and beginning customised workflows with Workflow Builder, a visual tool that allows any Slack user to automate routine processes.
+The shortcuts menu is also a home for built-in Slack features such as reminders, calls and beginning custom workflows with Workflow Builder, a visual tool that allows any Slack user to automate routine processes.

 And one more thing…🙏